 - The AMF may, based on operator policies, forward the selected PCF ID, PCF Set Id and, if PCF Set Id is not available, the PCF Group ID (if available) to the SMF during the PDU Session Establishment procedure to enable the usage of the same PCF for the AMF and the SMF.
 The SMF may include that information in the request in discovery and selection parameters to the SCP.
 The SCP may decide based on operator policy either to use the indicated PCF instance or select another PCF instance.

 - In the roaming case, the AMF performs discovery and selection of the H-PCF from NRF as described in this clause.
 The AMF may indicate the maximum number of H-PCF instances to be returned from NRF, i.e. H-PCF selection at NRF.
-The AMF uses the received V-PCF ID and available binding information received during the AM policy association procedure to send the UE policy association establishment request, which also includes the H-PCF ID, to the SCP.
+The AMF uses the received V-PCF nd available binding information received during the AM policy association procedure to send the UE policy association establishment request, which should also include the H-PCF ID and optionally the Npcf_UEPolicyControl service of the selected H-PCF, to the SCP.
 The SCP discovers and selects the V-PCF.
-The V-PCF sends an UE policy association establishment request towards the HPLMN, which includes the H-PCF ID as a discovery and selection parameter to SCP.
+The V-PCF sends an UE policy association establishment request towards the HPLMN, which should include the H-PCF ID and optionally the endpoint address of the Npcf_UEPolicyControl service of selected H-PCF as a discovery and selection parameter to SCP.

 *** End of Change ***